hapijs/hapi/API.md

 - `request` - the [request object](#request).
 - `h` - the [response toolkit](#response-toolkit) the handler must call to set a response and return control back to the framework.
-- `err` - an error object availble only when the method is used as a [`failAction` value](#lifecycle-failAction).
+- `err` - an error object available only when the method is used as a [`failAction` value](#lifecycle-failAction).

 Each lifecycle method must return a value or a promise that resolves into a value.
 If a lifecycle